 Mountains in the Netherlands?
 Is that a thing?
 The Netherlands is a flat country with almost one-third of its entire area below sea level.
-Beaches, dunes, dams, canals, forest and vast, lush greens dotted with sheep — this country boasts natural beauty, but are there any mountains in the Netherlands?
+This country boasts of its natural beauty, but are there any mountains in the Netherlands?

 As an expat from Austria living in Amsterdam, I thought I’d take on the task to do some research about the peaks of this country known for its unmistakable flatness.

-Ok, so what did I find?
+Ok, so what did we find?
 The highest mountain on the mainland of the Netherlands is called Vaalserberg and it is (drumroll, please!)
 322.7 metres high.

 Yes, you read that correctly, the highest of all mountains in the Netherlands is just over three hundred metres in size.